Nebraska Revised Statute 84-1310.01

 Defined contribution benefit; employee account; investment options; procedures; administration.

-(f) A fixed income account which shall be invested by or under the direction of the state investment officer in fixed income instruments;
+(iv) A fixed income account which shall be invested by or under the direction of the state investment officer in fixed income instruments; and

-If a member fails to select an option or combination of options, all of his or her funds shall be placed in the option described in subdivision (b) of this subsection.
-Each member shall be given a detailed current description of each investment option prior to making or revising his or her allocation.
+(b) If the member fails to select an option or combination of options pursuant to subdivision (a) of this subsection, all of the member's funds shall be placed in the option described in subdivision (a)(v) of this subsection.
+Each member shall be given a detailed current description of each investment option prior to making or revising the member's allocation.

 (2) Members of the retirement system may allocate their contributions to the investment options in percentage increments as set by the board in any proportion, including full allocation to any one option.
-A member under subdivision (1)(a) of section 84-1323 or his or her beneficiary may transfer any portion of his or her funds among the options, except for restrictions on transfers to or from the stable return account pursuant to rule or regulation.
-The board may adopt and promulgate rules and regulations for changes of a member's allocation of contributions to his or her accounts after his or her most recent allocation and for transfers from one investment account to another.
+A member under subdivision (1)(a) of section 84-1323 or the member's beneficiary may transfer any portion of the member's funds among the options, except for restrictions on transfers to or from the stable return account pursuant to rule or regulation.
+The board may adopt and promulgate rules and regulations for changes of a member's allocation of contributions to the member's accounts after the member's most recent allocation and for transfers from one investment account to another.

 (3) The board shall develop a schedule for the allocation of administrative costs of maintaining the various investment options and shall assess the costs so that each member pays a reasonable fee as determined by the board.